laristra/flecsph/doc/development.md

 one of your alter egos being a disengaged expert without conflict of interest.

 ## 4. Merge conflicts
-Most of the time, your own development will not generate merge conflicts.
+Most of the time, your code development will generate merge conflicts.
 However, if merge conflicts arise, it is better to contact the person who developed a conflicting path for correct conflict resolution.
 If the conflicts are trivial, you can try to resolve them in your local git